 PureSperm SpeediKit is recommended for the smaller clinics or for IUI clinics.
 PureSperm SpeediKit is a rapid and efficient alternative to sperm-preps using density 'gradient' centrifugation.
-Everything is included in a convenient kit form for quick sperm preparation, all based on the effective centrifugation through
+Everything is included in a convenient kit form for quick sperm preparation, all based on the effective centrifugation through a single layer of PureSperm colloid, followed by rinsing the sperm with PureSperm Wash.
+The kit contains both the PureSperm colloid and the PureSperm Wash for 10 patients, already dispensed in centrifuge tubes.
+You do not need an incubator.

-Reagents and Equipment -
+Reagents and Equipment